Alternatives

 Want a price you can see before you talk to sales? → Jobber.
 Outgrown small-business tooling (multiple crews, commercial contracts)? → ServiceTitan.
 Running a maid service on a tight budget? → ZenMaid from $19/mo.

-If none of that describes you, stick with Housecall Pro — switching tools costs real time you could spend running jobs.
+If none of that describes you, stick with Housecall Pro.
+Migration costs real time you could spend running jobs, and habits are harder to move than data.

 The closest like-for-like swap.
-Jobber posts its prices outright, starting at $29/mo for Core (billed annually), and its quoting-to-payment flow is one of the best in the category — clean quotes, tap-to-approve add-ons, automatic follow-ups.
-What you give up: Housecall Pro’s consumer financing and its more built-out marketing/reviews automation.
+Jobber posts its prices outright, starting at $29/mo for Core (billed annually), and its quoting-to-payment flow is one of the best in the category: clean quotes, tap-to-approve add-ons, automatic follow-ups.
+What you give up is Housecall Pro’s more built-out marketing and reviews automation.
+What you don’t give up is consumer financing, since both platforms run it through the same lender, Wisetack.

 Choose it over Housecall Pro when: you want to see a real number before a sales conversation, and quoting speed matters more to you than marketing automation.